Best time to travel to Ontario

 The wilderness area of Southern Ontario is home to several species of fireflies.
 The light show may be seen for several weeks in summer, when the weather gets warm and humid, usually between late June and early July.
 As the darkness creeps in, the green flashes appear among the trees and grasses, and this performance typically lasts for only a couple of hours.

+The mesmerizing light displays observed in fireflies are an integral part of their courtship rituals.
 The bugs produce bioluminescent light in their abdomen, and it serves for communication during their mating season.
+Males emit rhythmic flashes to attract females, who respond with their own specific light patterns.
 Thousands of males fly around trying to impress the females, while the latter just sit on grass blades assessing the efforts.
-When a female chooses the "right partner," she points her abdomen in his direction, so that the select could see her twinkling response.
-Sadly, after the mating and laying the eggs, all adults die.
+When a female chooses the "right partner," she points her abdomen in his direction so that the select can see her twinkling response.
+Sadly, after mating and laying the eggs, all adults die.

+To witness the captivating beauty of fireflies in Ontario, one must venture into their natural habitats during their active season.
+Provincial parks, conservation areas, and natural reserves are ideal locations to embark on a firefly adventure.
 Ojibway Nature Reserve, located on the southern tip of Ontario near the border with Michigan, is one of the best places to observe the charming spectacle.
-Another firefly location is the Algonquin Provincial Park, about 152 mi (245 km) west of Ottawa.
-Some viewing spots may be found even closer to the capital, namely south or south-west of the city near the lakes.
-Chaffey's Lock is a good location, only around 78 mi (125 km) from the city of Ottawa.
+Another firefly location is the Algonquin Provincial Park, about 152 miles (245 km) west of Ottawa.
+Some viewing spots may be found even closer to the capital, namely south or southwest of the city near the lakes.
+Chaffey's Lock is a good location, only around 78 miles (125 km) from the city of Ottawa.

 Practical info